Jennifer Hopes, LMFT

 The majority of my clients are long-term clients that are continuously evolving and working on themselves.
 The above is simply an example for clients that are eager to do quick work.

-What if I decide to stop before the 12-13 sessions?
+What if I decide to stop before the Graduation Phase?

 You are in complete control of your sessions and can stop whenever you are ready, no strings attached.
 You can come back later, if that is something you are interested in, but there is no obligation to do so and you owe us no explanation.